duffhd/tinyconfig/README.md

 Values-Keys:
 - Values can be CamelCase or snake_case
 - The only acceptable special character inside names are underlines _
-- Numbers are accepted for names too, they can contain a . to indicate a floating point number
+- Numbers are accepted for keys too
+- Numbers can contain a . to indicate a floating point number

 Comments:
 - Comments are delimited with a #